Standard Operating Procedure – CAT003

 Feral cats prey upon a wide range of mammals, birds, reptiles, amphibians and insects.
 In some areas of Australia, especially many of the offshore islands, feral cats represent a significant threat to vulnerable and endangered native fauna.
 They may also have an indirect adverse impact on wildlife and livestock through the transmission of diseases such as toxoplasmosis and sarcosporidiosis.
 A variety of control methods have been used including shooting, trapping, poison baiting and exclusion fencing.
 Although trapping is considered an ineffective tool for large areas, it may be useful in urban/residential areas where domestic cats are present, or in areas where populations have already been reduced and individual cats need to be targeted.

-Live trapping followed by euthanasia is one of the main methods of feral cat control currently used.
-In urban/residential areas, cage traps are preferred over leg hold traps as fewer injuries are sustained, non-target animals can be released unharmed and trapped feral cats can be transported away from the area for euthanasia.
-Refer to Trapping of feral cats using cage traps.
-Leg hold (padded-jaw) traps should only be used at sites where the animal can be destroyed by shooting whilst still held in the trap.
-Leg-hold traps may be more effective than cage traps for hard-to-catch cats that have had mimimal exposure to humans.
+Live trapping followed by euthanasia is one of the main methods of control currently used.
+In urban/residential areas, cage traps or soft net traps are preferred over leg hold traps as fewer injuries are sustained, non-target animals can be released unharmed and trapped feral cats can be transported away from the area for euthanasia.
+Refer to CAT002 Trapping of feral cats using cage traps and GEN003 Trapping using soft net traps.
+Leg-hold (padded-jaw) traps should only be used at sites where the animal can be killed by shooting whilst still held in the trap.
+Leg-hold traps may be more effective than cage traps for hard-to-catch cats that have had minimal exposure to humans.